Deutsche Schule Istanbul: Organizational structure and education

 The school is responsible to both the Federal Ministry of Education and Research of Germany and the Ministry of National Education of Turkey.
 It is administrated by the board of the Deutsche Schule Istanbul Administration Association (Turkish: İstanbul Özel Alman Lisesi İdare Derneği, German: Verein zum Betrieb der Deutschen Schule Istanbul) and the principal of the school is affiliated with the board.

 Students take five years of high school education, including one year of preparatory education.
 Mediums of instruction are in German, English and Turkish.
 Student can also take elective French course.

 Every alumni of the high school gets a regular high school diploma and a Deutsches Sprachdiplom document.
 They also have the opportunity to take the matriculation exam to get an Abitur diploma which allows them to apply for any university in Austria, Germany or Switzerland.
 Deutsche Schule Istanbul is among two educational institutes in Turkey that has rights to give the diploma along with the Istanbul High School.
 Every year, at least one alumni with Abitur diploma gets a scholarship of German Academic Exchange Service to study in Germany.
 In addition to this, since 2001, the board of the school gives a scholarship every year to one alumni which has passed the Abitur examination.

 In the education year of 2016–17, the school had 640 students and 87 educators (51 German, 36 Turkish).

 Facilities

-The school has a library which contains materials such as books, dictionaries, magazines, atlases, audio books, DVDs, comics, graphic novels etc. It also has 2 physics laboratories, 2 chemistry laboratories, 2 biology laboratories and an informatics laboratory, a music hall, a music studio, two painting studios, an indoor sports hall under construction, outdoor sports places and a conference hall.
+The school has a library which contains materials such as books, dictionaries, magazines, atlases, audio books, DVDs, comics, graphic novels etc. It also has 2 physics laboratories, 2 chemistry laboratories, 2 biology laboratories and an informatics laboratory, a music hall, a music studio; alongside an indoor sports hall and a conference hall (both in construction).